herdian0/herdian0/README.md

-**Hi👋**
+**Hi there👋**

-I'm Herdian and i'm currently still learning about data analytics.
+A long life learner and currently study data analytics. cheer for me guys!
-This is my first time using github, i would love to learn about anything not only limited to data analytics.

 **feel free to follow 😄**